 “The good news is that [changes made in the way people use their kitchens and to what products are used there don’t] have to break the bank.
 People don’t have to do a 180º overnight.
 Making small changes here and there can add up to big results, over time,” says Chef Paul F. Magnant, dean of culinary at Stratford University.

 Here are a few tips from Chef Magnant to help you start greening your kitchen:

-* Clean green.
-Save money by using natural cleaning supplies and keep unnecessary chemicals out of the environment at the same time.
+- Use natural cleaning supplies.
+Save money and keep unnecessary chemicals out of the environment at the same time.
 Take a spray bottle and put equal parts water and distilled vinegar in it; this can be used as an all-purpose cleaner for everything from counters to sinks.

 “Nobody is going to make all these changes overnight,” adds Magnant.
 “But making a couple each year will have your kitchen as green as can be before you know it.
 We what save, saves us!”

 Stratford University’s culinary arts program offers several degrees, including concentrations in baking and pastry, as well as advanced culinary arts.
 The school also offers non-degree public one-day culinary courses covering such topics as beginner baking, knife skills, vegetarian cooking and cake decorating, as well as parent-and-child cooking.